google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 }
 ```

-The fragment shader file for this shader job
+The fragment or compute shader file for this shader job
 must have the same name and be alongside the shader job file
-with a `.frag` extension;
+with a `.frag` or `.comp` extension;
 in this case, at `graphicsfuzz/samples/300es/squares.frag`.
 Thus, the inputs and outputs for `glsl-generate` are actually
 folders of shader jobs.